A lack of cash can not only stall your company’s growth but also place its very existence under threat.

 That way if the customer decides to cancel the project or fails to pay the balance on the project or order, you have at least recovered some of the cost of the resources and time you’ve already invested in it.

 You should also consider external funding sources to help ease your cash flow challenges.
-There are a dizzying number of sources to consider, both traditional and alternative (which is why you should use the services of a part-time CFO to identify the best method for your company and help you navigate your way through any such process).
+There are a dizzying number of sources to consider, both traditional and alternative.

 Apply for a bank overdraft

 A bank overdraft has been the traditional form of funding for many businesses.
-But these days, banks are more likely to try to steer their clients to other forms of debt that provide the banks with more security.
+But these days, banks are more likely to try to steer their clients to other forms of debt.

 Request a bank loan

-The advantages of bank loans are that they are for a set term with regular repayments and that the banks can’t call the money back on demand.
-The downside is that banks will demand strong security for the loan such as a personal guarantee secured on the assets of the business or even the owner’s personal assets.
+The advantage of bank loans is that they are for a set term with regular repayments.
+Banks also can’t call the money back on demand.
+The downside is that banks will demand strong security for the loan.
+For example, a personal guarantee secured on the assets of the business or even the owner’s personal assets.